 For the Evulz: They have no interest in being accepted by or fulfilling some hidden desire of their counterparts, like the real Shadow Selves in Persona 4 do.
-They just want to hurt their originals emotionally and physically, like the Shadow copies from Persona 2: Innocent Sin.
+They just want to hurt their originals emotionally and physically, like the Shadow copies from the Persona 2 duology.

-Glass Cannon: The doppelgängers have 2000 more health than their regular counterparts.
-However, they cannot access Awakening (which decreases the amount of damage characters take), and lack the "Burst" Combo Breaker move.
+Glass Cannon: The doppelgängers have 2000 more health than their regular counterparts and can carry any unused SP into the next round.
+However, they cannot access Awakening (which decreases the amount of damage characters take), have no instant kills, and lack the "Burst" Combo Breaker move.
 When a Shadow has 100 SP they can enter "Shadow Frenzy" mode, where all specials and supers cost less, can cancel into each other and create combos worthy of Marvel vs. Capcom.

 Psychotic Smirk/Slasher Smile: Almost all of them will break into smiles when they try to emotionally or physically hurt a human.
 The only exceptions are Shadow Teddie, who instead has a murderous scowl; Shadow Naoto, who just has a look of disdain; and Shadow Kanji, who is just fabulous.